 You need a file a regular Request for Order with an attached declaration laying out the necessary factors outlined In re Marriage of LaMusga (2004) 32 Cal.4th 1072, link to case: http://www.lawlink.com/research/CaseLevel3/10823.
 Move away cases can be complicated so you might want to contact a...Read more »

-We don't go by the court agreement the only part we go by is he has sole custody my child is unhappy and crys every time our visit is over she needs me in her life I can't even call he because her father block my number and it goes to voicemail he don't even let me know how she is doing in school...
+We don't go by the court agreement the only part we go by is he has sole custody my child is unhappy and crys every time our visit is over she needs me in her life I can't even call he because her father block my number and it goes to voicemail he don't even let me know how she is...
 Read more »

 You need to file a Request for Orders to modify the current court orders and write a very detailed declaration with your request outlining what is occurring and how your request modified court orders are in your daughters best interest.
 In your declaration you will want to focus on the issues that...Read more »

 I am the petitioner.
 My daughters mom is trying to get permission from the court to move out of state with my daughter..
 She has even used fraudulent paperwork in the case to show she has a job waiting for her.Its clearly bs but i still need some info to feel better because i want to put this to...
 Read more »

 Move away cases are very difficult cases to maneuver in California Court cases and it is always a good idea to have an attorney help you with these types of difficult cases, especially if you believe that the information your ex is putting before the court is falsified.

 It is stated in our court order that my ex pays for 1/2 of the childrens medical bills.
 He is refusing to do so stating that he does not agree with the treatment.
 We have an autistic child which demands many medical appointments and medications.
 He is also court ordered to pay for 1/2 of the...
 Read more »